zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for SSL/TLS messages that are sent before full session encryption starts.
 Note that "full encryption" is a bit fuzzy, especially for TLSv1.3;
-   here this event will be raised for early packets that are already using pre-encryption.  # This event is also used by Bro internally to determine if the connection has been completely setup.
+   here this event will be raised for early packets that are already using pre-encryption.  # This event is also used by Zeek internally to determine if the connection has been completely setup.
 This is necessary as TLS 1.3 does not have CCS anymore.